conor-murphy4/automated_threshold_selection_minimal/README.md

 This table can be generated using the file `Table_5_RMSE_quantiles_gaussian.R`.

-NOTE: In this study we directly use the Northrop method as implemented in the `threshr` package.
+NOTE: In this study, we directly use the Northrop method as implemented in the `threshr` package.
 This will output convergence warnings for high candidate thresholds.
 These warnings are expected and the method still selects a threshold in these cases.

 ``` r
 source("Table_5_RMSE_quantiles_gaussian.R")